AlexBHarley/permissionless-chainlink-feeds/README.md

 ➜  pnpm install
 ```

-#### Chainlink API proxy
+#### API and frontend

-This service handles querying Chainlink specific data either from the chain itself or via an indexing provider like Etherscan or Moralis.
+The API handles querying Chainlink specific data either from the chain itself or via an indexing provider like Etherscan or Moralis.

 First, setup your environment variables,

 ```
-➜  cd apps/api
+➜  cd apps/frontend
 ➜  cd .env.example .env
 ```